Mate Sound the Pump...

 Shortening Sail Off Helgoland

 Two plaques by Moore & Co.
-They have the same transfer but the right plaque is titled 'Shortening Sail Off Helgoland'.
+They have the same transfer but the left plaque is titled 'Shortening Sail Off Helgoland'.
 Helgoland (or Heligoland) is a small German archipelago in the North Sea, which was ruled by Britain between 1807 and 1890 (see Wikipedia).
 The plaques were likely made around the 1840s.
-There is a signature visible above the word 'Helgoland' in the title.
-This also appears on the untitled version, but on both plaques is too small to read.
+The details and mark are from the first plaque.
+There is a signature, perhaps E Poulson (see 'Lighthouses' section above) visible above the word 'Helgoland' in the title.
+This also appears on the untitled version.

 The Star of Tasmania

-The Star of Tasmaniawas built in 1856 at the Alexander Hall shipyard in Aberdeen.
+The Star of Tasmania was built in 1856 at the Alexander Hall shipyard in Aberdeen.
 The clipper was 632 tons and belonged to the White Star Company.
 She was regarded as one of the fastest ships of her day completing a number of trips from London to New Zealand and Australia.
 In 1868, after 7 voyages to Dunedin, she was driven ashore loading wool at Oamuru.
 Her wreck was sold for £40 and her wool for £1360 to a company at Oamuru.
 The full story below.
+The first plaque is attributed to Moore's from c1856 and the second to Moore's from the 1860s

 http://www.nzetc.org/tm/scholarly/tei-Bre01Whit-t1-body-d105.html